padrinobook/padrinobook/02-job-vacancy-application.md

     3 examples, 0 failures

-Cool, all tests passed, but we didn't do test-driven development.
-Don't worry, we will do it in other parts of this book.
+Cool, all tests passed!
+We didn't exactly use behaviour-driven development until now, but  will do so in the next parts.

 **Red-Green Cycle**

-In Behavior Driven (as well as in Test Driven) Development it is important to write a failing test (so that you get a **red** color when running the test) first so that you know you really are testing something meaningful.
-Next we change our code base to make it pass (you get a **green** when running the test).
-The scheme for this approach is test first, then the implementation.
-But this little shift in mind set when working on production code helps you to think more about the problem and how to solve it.
+In behavior driven development (BDD) it is important to write a failing test first and then the code that satisfies the test.
+The red-green cycle represents the colors that you will see when executing these test: Red first, and then beautifull green.
+But once your code passes the tests, take yet a litte more time toe refactor your code.
+This little mind shift helps you a lot to think more about the problem and how to solve it.
+The test suite is a nice byproduct too.

-Once you have green code, you are in the position to refactor your code where you can remove duplication and enhance design without changing the behavior of our code.

 ## Creation Of The Models